dgbuji/Module-6---Fashion-MNIST-Classification/README.md

 * `fashion_mnist_cnn.ipynb`: Contains all the Python code for CNN implementation, training, evaluation, and prediction.

-## Prerequisites for Python Implementation
+## Prerequisites for Python and R Implementation

+ For Python
  To run this project, you need Python installed (version 3.7 or higher recommended) along with the following libraries:

 * `tensorflow` (includes Keras)
 * `numpy`